 - A credit or debit card to pay the PAR fees

 Pre-arrival Registration For Taiwan Nationals

 To obtain Pre-arrival Registration as a Taiwan national, it is necessary to complete the online Hong Kong PAR application form.
-The form only takes a matter of minutes to complete and applicants just need to answer a series of basic questions.
+The form only takes a matter of minutes to complete, is free of charge, and applicants just need to answer a series of basic questions.

 They will also need to provide a number of items of information.
+The data provided must correspond exactly with the identity documents that will be used to enter Hong Kong.
 This required information includes: